sophieM03/git-workshop/README.md

 git commit
 ```

-2. The command above let you write the commit message, resume your work by
+2. The command above open an editor which let you write the commit message,
-   beginning with an action verb, like this:
+   resume your work by beginning with an action verb, like this:

 - Add a login banner on the home page
 - Integrate the project detail page
 - Fix focus on the input component

+3. If you need to, add a description after a blank line.

+## Push your commit to your repository

-3. Push your commit to origin with:
+1. Push your commit to origin with:

 ```bash
 git push origin feature/arrow
 ```

-4. You can view your remotes with:
+2. In the command above, `origin` is the remote uri of your repository.
+You
+   could have other remotes.
+Check your repository uri with:

 ```bash
 git remote -v
 ```

-## Colorize the arrow
+## Improve the arrow

+You want to improve the arrow so that it give the information of done todos.

 Colorize in green the number of equals in the arrow corresponding to the number
 of completed todos.

 ## Prepare a new commit and push it to origin

-- Add the modified files.
+1. Add the modified files,

-- Commit with an action verb at the beginning of the message.
+2. commit by following the last notice,

-- Push it to origin.
+3. push it to origin.

 ## Prepare a pull request

-1. Create a pull request from your branch `feature/arrow` in the GitHub
+1. Create a pull request from `feature/arrow` in the GitHub interface.
+Because
-   interface.
-Your collaborator will review it later.
+   you have made a fork, the destination is `zengularity/git-workflow`, change
+   it to your repository `username/git-workflow`.

 2. Give it a title resuming your modification.